eachambers/MVZlibrary/README.md

 # MVZ library color palettes

-The Grinnell Miller library at the Museum of Vertebrate Zoology at UC Berkeley contains an impressive collection of XXX
+The Grinnell Miller library at the [Museum of Vertebrate Zoology](https://mvz.berkeley.edu/) at UC Berkeley contains an impressive collection of historical books, including biologists' field notes (dating back to TODO!), as well as textbooks, bound journals, etc.

-Over my time at UC Berkeley, during MVZ lunch seminars, I would often enjoy looking over the books in the library and spent time admiring them, their spines worn over time into a collection of faded, but rather lovely, colors.
+During MVZ weekly seminars which take place in the library, I would often admire the books surrounding me, their spines worn over time into a collection of faded, but rather lovely, colors.
+I had the thought that these colors might be fun to develop an R color palette with.

 ### Installation